 - We will not automatically log personal data nor link information automatically logged by other means with personal data about specific individuals

-- We will not sell your personal data to anyone
+- We will not sell personal data to anyone

-- We will not share your personal data with anyone without your expressed permission unless permitted or required to do so by law
+- We will not share personal data with anyone without expressed permission unless permitted or required to do so by law

-- We will co-operate with you to enable you to speedily exercise your rights over your personal data
+- We will co-operate with data subjects to enable them to speedily exercise their rights over their personal data

 We encourage you to contact us first so that we can try to help you.
 Please contact us at: